brrrrrrrt/brt_videourlreplace/Documentation/KnownProblems/Index.rst

   Usually this happens automatically if you enter a plain URL to a Textfield.
 - The videos are included using autoplay.
 It may be possible that youtube does not count embedded autoplay videos.
 Additionally some mobile devices do ignore autoplay settings, in such cases, users have to tab twice to make the video play, first to load the iframe, second to actually play the video.
 - no Javascript, no videos.
-`please report bugs, discuss, request features on github: <https://github.com/brrrrrrrt/brt_videourlreplace/issues>`_
+`please report bugs, discuss, request features on github <https://github.com/brrrrrrrt/brt_videourlreplace/issues>`_